 the financial statements of the Association for the preceding financial year presented under Part 5 of the Act; and

-if required to be presented for consideration under Part 5 of the Act, a copy of the report of the review or auditor’s report on the financial statements or financial report;

 to elect the office holders of the Association and other committee members;

-if applicable, to appoint or remove a reviewer or auditor of the Association in accordance with the Act;

 to confirm or vary the membership fees, subscriptions and other amounts (if any) to be paid by members.

 Any other business of which notice has been given in accordance with these rules may be conducted at the annual general meeting.